 On 9 October 2008, Kaupthing Bank's board of directors resigned on its own initiative due to the Bank's financial difficulties and a Resolution Committee (the "ResCom") was appointed for the Bank by the FME in accordance with Act no. 125/2008 on the Authority for Treasury Disbursements due to Unusual Financial Market Circumstances etc. (the "Disbursement Act") passed in reaction to the collapse of the banking system in Iceland.
 The ResCom immediately assumed control of the Bank and wields all the authority of the Bank's board of directors.
-The role and duties of the ResCom are laid down in the Act on Financial Undertakings, no. 161/2002, as amended by Act no. 44/2009 and subsequent amendments, (the "Act on Financial Undertakings"), also the Act no. 21/1991 on Bankruptcy etc. (the "Bankruptcy Act").
-According to Act no. 44/2009 the ResCom is given power by law to represent the Bank in all matters, safeguard its interests and maximise asset value.
+The role and duties of the ResCom are laid down in the Act on Financial Undertakings, no. 161/2002, as amended by Act no. 44/2009 and subsequent amendments, (the "Act on Financial Undertakings"), also the Act no. 21/1991 on Bankruptcy etc. (the "Bank in all matters, safeguard its interests and maximise asset value.
 The provisions of articles 102 and 103 of the Act on Financial Undertakings clearly state that the ResCom has a legal obligation to maximise the value of the Bank's assets and preserving the interests of the creditor body as a whole.